• Skip to primary navigation

 • You’re making a list in short order since it’s only a matter of checking off your inventory.

-While there are a variety of printable versions floating about on the interwebs, it’s always good to make a custom list that accounts for the things that you typically buy.
+Now the vintage metal grocery list is a fun novelty, but it’s not super practical for most of us.
+And while there are many printable versions available on the internet, it’s always good to make a custom list that accounts for the things that you typically buy.

 Paid Digital

 There are a number of services and apps, like Plan to Eat, that allow you to generate a shopping list automatically from a list of recipes you’ve chosen to make for the week.
-While this is customizable based on the recipes selected, there are usually work-arounds for making a master list.
+While this is customizable based on the recipes selected, there are usually work-arounds for making a master list of things to repeat.

 The easiest way to do this: create a “recipe” that lists your staple ingredients that you use every week, such as milk, eggs, etc. Then be sure to add that recipe to your meal plan when you create your weekly grocery list.